Last Time (Fuel song)

-"Last Time" is a song by the American rock band Fuel originally released on their 2000 album Something Like Human as the lead track.

-Written by guitarist Carl Bell, "Last Time" was released as a single and reached No. 21 on the Billboard Mainstream Rock chart.
+"Last Time" is a song by the American rock band Fuel originally released on their second album Something Like Human (2000) as the album's opening track.
+Written by guitarist Carl Bell, "Last Time" was released as the album's fourth and final single c.
+2001, reaching number 21 on the Billboard Mainstream Rock chart.

 "Last Time" is generally the opening song performed at their concerts.

 Track listing

 All songs by Carl Bell except where noted.